-- 1) In the navigation pane on the left, select Interfaces. - 2) Right-click a physical interface and select New > IPv6 Address. - 3) In the IP Address Properties dialog box, select Dynamic. - 4) From the Dynamic Index drop-down list, select a DHCP index.
-The index is used for identification in other parts of the configuration (such as IPS Policies) to represent the possibly changing IP address. - 5) If the interface is used for system communications and NAT is applied, add contact addresses. - a) Enter the default contact address in one of the following ways: - In the Default field, enter the contact address. - Select Dynamic and define the translated IP address of this component. - b) If components from some locations must use a different IP address for contact, click Exceptions and define the location-specific addresses. - 6) (Optional) If you do not want a default route to be automatically created through the interface, deselect Automatic Default Route. - 7) (Optional) If you want to use DHCPv6 to get the IPv6 address, select Use DHCPv6 to get IPv6 Address. - Click OK.
-The IP address is added to the interface. - Click H Save.
+- 1) In the navigation pane on the left, select Interfaces. - Right-click a physical interface and select New > IPv6 Address. - 3) In the IP Address Properties dialog box, select Dynamic. - 4) From the Dynamic Index drop-down list, select a DHCP index.
+The index is used for identification in other parts of the configuration (such as IPS Policies) to represent the possibly changing IP address. - If the interface is used for system communications and NAT is applied, add contact addresses. - a) Enter the default contact address in one of the following ways: - In the Default field, enter the contact address. - Select Dynamic and define the translated IP address of this component. - b) If components from some locations must use a different IP address for contact, click Exceptions and define the location-specific addresses. - 6) (Optional) If you do not want a default route to be automatically created through the interface, deselect Automatic Default Route. - 7) (Optional) If you want to use DHCPv6 to get the IPv6 address, select Use DHCPv6 to get IPv6 Address. - 8) Click OK.

 If you plan to add more IP addresses or modem interfaces, do not close the Engine Editor.